You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 The short film would also act as a showcase for Treehouse with extensive video diaries of every aspect of the production to help them secure new business.

-‘Treaters’ was debuted on 35mm film at the Shelly Theatre, Dorset on Halloween 2017 and is available to watch online for free.
+‘Treaters’ was debuted on 35 mm film at the Shelley Theatre, Dorset on Halloween 2017 and is available to watch online for free.
 The film caught the attention of Crypt TV, a well-known entertainment company in the US focused on developing, producing and distributing horror-themed digital content.

 Paul Hamblin, partner at Treehouse says: “The funding support from AUB gave us the confidence to invest more in the production and there are plans to develop another film in the ‘Treaterverse’.”

-AUB Staff: Wayne Humphrey, Lecturer in Makeup for Media and Performance.
-You can find out more about Wayne Humphrey’s work here.
+AUB Staff: Wayne Humphrey, Lecturer on BA (Hons) Make-up for Media and Performance.

 European Regional Development Funds